sharm588/SAV-Simulator/README.md

 3.)
 Enter GitHub URL (https://github.com/sharm588/SAEV-Simulator.git) and login credentials

 4.)
-Accept any installations needed for project to run (such as Gradle)
+Accept any installations needed for project to run (such as Gradle if prompted)

 5.)
 Go to File -> Settings Repository and enter the settings repository URL (https://github.com/sharm588/SAEV-Simulator-Settings.git)